tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 - Adopt a unique, consistent romanization style based on Hepburn (ヘボン式), not Kunrei (訓令式): `ふ` -> always `FU`, not `HU`.
 - Apply proper romanization to pronunciations using modern (instead of ancient/historical) Japanese orthography:
     - replace は with わ, ひ with い, ふ with う, へ with え, ほ with お, etc. where appropriate,
+    - replace お with を when it is a particle,
     - make explicit use of small っ and small ゃ, ゅ, ょ when necessary.
     - add voiced ゛ or semi-voiced ゜ sound mark, if need be.
 - Allow for lossless, round-trip conversion between rōmaji and kana, by extending the Hepburn system for the two syllables `ぢ` -> `DJI` and `づ` -> `DZU`.
 This style of transliteration is actually used on the [ICU Transform Demonstration](http://demo.icu-project.org/icu-bin/translit) page.